Contextual MetaML: Syntax and Full Abstraction: Future Work

 \section{Future Work}

-The system LMML presented in this paper only has two layers.
-Although this already covers most practical use cases of generative metaprogramming, there are scenarios where more than two layers are needed. \citet{huLayeredApproachIntensional2025} presented a type-safe layered modal type theory generalized to $n$ layers.
+Contextual MetaML only has two layers.
+Although this already covers most practical use cases of generative metaprogramming, there are scenarios where more than two layers are needed.
+Hu and Pientka \cite{huLayeredApproachIntensional2025} presented a type-safe layered modal type theory generalized to $n$ layers.
 This generalization requires more work than just letting the $i$ in the typing judgment range over natural numbers.
 For example, the distinction between local and global variables should be generalized so that all variables $x^k$ carry an annotation $0\le k<n$ denoting the layer it is from.
 And the contextual types should be of the form $\Box_k(\Gamma\vd_j T)$ that reads ``a term from layer $k$ that describes a code from layer $j$'' for $0\le j<k<n$.
-We believe that if we generalize our system to $n$ layers in this way, we can retain the type safety proof by following \citet{huLayeredApproachIntensional2025}.
+We believe that if we generalize our system to $n$ layers in this way, we can retain the type safety proof by following Hu and Pientka \cite{huLayeredApproachIntensional2025}.
 However, adapting the CIU and full abstraction proofs will require some more work.
 In CIU, for example, we need to define the eligible closing substitutions for a free variable $x^k$ for any $k$.

+\subparagraph*{\bf CC-BY statement} For the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.